 A furnace in the middle of an install we did last month in Regina

 Heat exchanger inspection: In terms of safety, this is the big one.
-Heat exchangers are what the flue gas travels though before it leaves your home through the venting.
-Over time, they can crack, rust, etc, and allow that flue gas into the duct work.
+Heat exchangers are what the flue gas travels through before it leaves your home through the venting.
+Over time, they can crack, rust, etc, and allow that flue gas into the ductwork.
 The effects of this are carbon monoxide poisoning.
-A cracked heat exchanger is the last thing you want to be living with in your home.
+A cracked heat exchanger is the last thing you want to be living within your home.

 Feel free to call us anytime to talk further about having your heating system maintained this winter!
 306-519-3722.